 Hi everyone, Kelly Mahler, occupational therapist.
 And I wanted to take the time to talk about interoception and trauma and why interoception is a must.
 It is a vital consideration when supporting clients that have a history of trauma.
 What we know from emerging research and literature is that the interoceptive system is impacted by trauma.
 A person’s interoception experience can be derailed as a result of trauma, whether that’s early life trauma, or perhaps even an acute trauma as an adult, either way, this trauma is impacting the body and our interoceptive experience.

-For example, for some people that have a history of trauma, they report that they are completely disassociated from their body sensations.
+For some people that have a history of trauma, they report that they are completely disassociated from their body sensations.

 - They’re unreliable